Tadeusz Mazowiecki

-Tadeusz Mazowiecki (/pl/; 18 April 1927 – 28 October 2013) was a Polish author, journalist, philanthropist and politician, formerly one of the leaders of the Solidarity movement, and the first non-communist Polish prime minister since 1946, having held the post from 1989 to 1991.
+Tadeusz Mazowiecki (Note: /pl/) (18 April 1927 – 28 October 2013) was a Polish author, journalist, philanthropist and politician, formerly one of the leaders of the Solidarity movement, and the first non-communist Polish prime minister since 1946, having held the post from 1989 to 1991.

 He was the founder and leader of Democratic Union and Freedom Union.
-Between 1991–2001, he was a member of the Polish Parliament.
+Between 1991 and 2001, he was a member of the Polish Parliament.
 In the years 2010–2013, he served as advisor to President Bronisław Komorowski.
 He is the recipient of Poland's highest order of merit, the Order of the White Eagle.

 Biography

-Tadeusz Mazowiecki was born in Płock, Poland on 18 April 1927 to a Polish noble family, which uses the Dołęga coat of arms.
+Tadeusz Mazowiecki was born in Płock, Poland, on 18 April 1927 to a Polish noble family, which uses the Dołęga coat of arms.
 Both his parents worked at the local Holy Trinity Hospital: his father was a doctor there while his mother ran a charity for the poor.
 His education was interrupted by the outbreak of World War II.
-During the war he worked as a runner in the hospital his parents worked for.
+During the war, he worked as a runner in the hospital where his parents worked.
 After the German forces had been expelled from Płock, Tadeusz Mazowiecki resumed his education and in 1946, he graduated from "Marshal Stanisław Małachowski" Lyceum, the oldest high school in Poland and one of the oldest continuously operating schools in Europe.
 He then moved to Łódź and then to Warsaw, where he joined the Law Faculty of the Warsaw University.
 However, he never graduated and instead devoted himself to activity in various Catholic associations, journals and publishing houses.